-Studying Political Science
+Studying Political Science in Germany

 Political scientists deal with political processes and institutions.